 Named after the villainous king from Robin Hood, King John’s Castle is a 13th Century stronghold on King’s Island in the heart of medieval Limerick.
 One of the best-preserved Norman castles in Europe, its recent state-of-the-art upgrade introduced interactive activities and exhibitions, CGI animations and projections that really bring its story to life.
-It’s an immersive experience that captures the castle’s place in Limerick history, culture and everyday life.
+It’s an immersive experience that captures the castle’s place in Limerick's history, culture and everyday life.

 In the heart of Limerick on the banks of the Shannon, the Hunt Museum’s eclectic collections reflect the diverse interests of its founders, John and Gertrude Hunt.
-You’ll be treated to artefacts from ancient Greece and Rome, art by modern masters like Jack B Yeats, Pablo Picasso and Henry Moore, and important Irish relics from Neolithic tools to the famous Antrim Cross.
+Be treated to artefacts from ancient Greece and Rome, art by modern masters like Jack B Yeats, Pablo Picasso and Henry Moore, and important Irish relics from Neolithic tools to the famous Antrim Cross.
 Afterwards, visit the restaurant and enjoy fantastic views of the river to complement some great food.

-With 313 hectares of woodland, rolling parkland and lakes, the vast Curraghchase Forest Park estate was once home to author and poet Sir Aubrey de Vere.
+With 313 hectares of woodland, rolling parkland and lakes, the vast Curragh Chase Forest Park estate was once home to author and poet Sir Aubrey de Vere.
 The estate now includes several areas of conservation with rare wildlife like the lesser horseshoe bat and the hawfinch.

 Stroll the estate’s 8km of sign-posted trails and become on with the area’s natural beauty.
 Make it a day out for the whole family and avail of the incredible facilities, including the children’s playground, picnic areas and barbecue equipment.

 Just a half-hour drive from Limerick City, the heritage town of Adare on the banks of the River Maigue is a required stop on any tour of Limerick.
 It’s a postcard perfect village that has no shortage of attractions.